VUEngine/vuengine.github.io/documentation/user-guide/physics.md

 ## Collider

-A `Collider` is a Component that attaches to a `Entity` and is capable of sensing collisions with other `Collider`s and informing its owner about these events.
+A [Collider](/documentation/api/class-collider/) is a Component that attaches to a [Entity](/documentation/api/class-entity/) and is capable of sensing collisions with other [Collider](/documentation/api/class-collider/)s and informing its owner about these events.

-The engine provides a few kinds of Colliders: `Ball`s, `Box`es, `LineField`s.
+The engine provides a few kinds of Colliders: [Ball](/documentation/api/class-ball/)s, [Box](/documentation/api/class-box/)es, [LineField](/documentation/api/class-linefield/)s.

-The typical `ColliderSpec` looks like the following:
+The typical [ColliderSpec](/documentation/api/class-colliderspec/) looks like the following:

 ```cpp
 ColliderROMSpec SomeActorColliderSpec =